Where to find the sublime lavender fields of France

 - Lavender fields – tours

-Best time to visit the lavender fields of France
+Best time to visit Provence France lavender

+When is the lavender Provence season?
 The lavender fields start blooming from early to mid-June until approximately mid-August when the lavender is harvested and many of the towns have festivals celebrating this fragrant purple flower.

 You will also see fields of sunflowers, poppies, roses and more throughout the area.